khatkar/flyway/flyway-sample-mongodb/README.md

 ```

 ## JavaScript migrations
 Mongo migrations defined in JavaScript file are now supported.
-JS file should contain database run commands
+[Database run command](https://docs.mongodb.com/v3.2/reference/method/db.runCommand/) can be used to
+specify the changes.
+MongoFlyway is configured through MongoClientURI which must contain a
+database name.
+This is where metadata collection will be created.
+Available migrations will be applied
+on the database specified through Mongo URI, unless database is changed by using the `use(<dbName>)` command
-as defined [here](https://docs.mongodb.com/v3.2/reference/method/db.runCommand/) .
-Single line `//` and
-multi-line `/*..*/` comments can be added as well.
+in the JS file.
+Single line `//` and multi-line `/*..*/` comments can be added as well.